sixeyed/docker4.net/lessons/section-01/06-image-tags-and-registries.md

 ## That's it for the 101

-You have a good understanding of the Docker basics now: Dockerfiles, images, containers and .
+You have a good understanding of the Docker basics now: Dockerfiles, images, containers and registries.

 That's really all you need to get started Dockerizing your own applications.